 HOA Insurance Overview

 Homeowners association insurance covers the property the HOA owns, including HOA funds, as well as certain liability exposures.
 It can also the board members as individuals.
-These HOA policies are referred to as master policies.
+These HOA insurance policies are referred to as master insurance policies.

 What is an HOA?

 A homeowners association (HOA) is an entity that sets and enforces rules within a community.
 Those who own property in the community become members of the HOA and pay dues.
 Oftentimes the HOA owns property, which can include the buildings in which members live.

 Homeowners Association Insurance: Who is it for?

 - Homeowners Associations